 The Flex DPT program is a combination of distance learning – more than 50% of the coursework is delivered online – and on-campus laboratory classes.

-Online courses consist of web-based text with supporting graphics, videos, and audio clips.
+Blended courses consist of web-based materials with supporting graphics, videos, and audio clips.
 Students interact with faculty and other students through synchronous and asynchronous interactive collaboration.

 • Synchronous – scheduled online learning activities when faculty and students meet at the same time through electronic means

 • Asynchronous – online learning activities that can occur at any time and at any location the student desires